 This course is a little more traditional than many of the other classes I teach.
-Lecture is still one of the primary components, but group assignments are just as important.
-One of the most important changes from prior years is that all exams will be cumulative, and we will spend at least a little time reviewing for each exam.
+Lecture is still one of the primary components, but group assignments are just as, if not more, important.
+We will spend at least a little time reviewing for each exam.
 A little more detail on learning systems is given below: